 Increased conversion rate

-If your user interface is easy to navigate, comfortable and polished, you’ll see an increased conversion rate.
+If your interface is easy to navigate, comfortable and polished, you’ll see an increased conversion rate.
 You’ll continue to see the benefit to conversion rates long after your interface has been optimized.

 The best user interface is going to depend on the software you’re creating.
 There is no one template that will fit all projects.
 However, the basic UI design principles remain the same.

 People are predisposed to like certain shapes; therefore, the shape of your buttons actually matters very much.
-In fact, the principle of contour bias means that people favor rounded shapes.
+In fact, the principle of contour bias means that people favour rounded shapes.
 Naturally, this applies to web and software design.

 Above all else, remain consistent.
 Changing up designs in the middle of a user session is going to lead to confusion and exasperation.
 Colors, shapes and placements should remain identical across screens.